onichandame/myserver/README.md

-This is a basic sample of how to do video streaming using Node.js and HTML5
+This is a a website hosting personal homepage and some web applications.
+This repo is mainly for my study of web development.

+# Author
+Xiao Zhang

-# Install
+# Archetecture

-- git clone
-- npm install
-- npm start
-- open browser in `localhost:80`